Jeffmac95/dragonslayer/readme.md

-Just a text-based adventure game I started on the fly one morning.
-I always enjoyed old-style games like that, so thought it would be fun to make my own, and also get more practice writing code.
+Just a fun project I started on the fly one morning.
+I always enjoyed text-based games wehn I was younger, so thought it would be fun to make my own, and also get more practice writing code.